 customizable web-based application system that allows students to

-and applicants the ability to submit unofficial transcripts and
+applicants the ability to submit unofficial transcripts and other

-other documents online without the need to submit paper
+documents online without the need to submit paper documents.

 Each academic unit at UB receives and processes applications for graduate admission.
 Admission decisions are completely decentralized.
 In most cases, applications are processed and decisioned by faculty or staff in the department.
 These faculty and staff can vary even down to the degree level and they are responsible for: